shahzad3630/Sentiment-Analysis-of-Vaccination-Data-with-Data-Analysis/README.md

 ![Negative polarity tweets trends in tweets](images/hashtag_neg_sentiment.png "Negative polarity tweets trends in tweets")

 <br>
 The relevant text are filtered that are viewed and analysed what are the reasons, patterns and knowledge during the analysis of the text.
+This can be found in the jupyter notebooks doing analysis tasks and all are accumulated in the report file "Report.pdf".